-Results in terms of additional gains in explaining the GDP decline over the last two recessions by including uncertainty indicators seem to be relatively limited, which suggests that there is still a large part of economic developments over this period that can not be explained with this set of models/variables.
-One possibility for this result is that more large uncertainty episodes are necessary for the model to estimate accurately the impact of uncertainty in the economy.
-This result is observationally equivalent to the possibility that the impact of uncertainty on macroeconomic developments has increased since the great recession (an hypothesis supported by European Commission (2013)).
+Results in terms of additional gains in explaining the GDP decline over the last two recessions by including uncertainty indicators (and in some case leverage measures) seem to be relatively limited, which suggests that there is still a large part of economic developments over this period that can not be explained with this set of models/variables.
+Actually, uncertainty and leverage indicators appear to be more useful in explaining the slow recovery than the large decline in macroeconomic aggregates.
+One possibility for these relatively limited gains in RMSE is that more uncertainty episodes of large scale are necessary for the model to estimate accurately the impact of uncertainty in the economy.
+This result is observationally equivalent to the possibility that the impact of uncertainty for macroeconomic developments has increased since the great recession (an hypothesis supported by European Commission (2013)).
 To assess this possibility, conditional forecasts were recalculated for the case in which the model coefficients were estimated with the full available sample.
-Results, available in Manteu and Serra (2017), show that gains in relative RMSE for all macroeconomic aggregates from the inclusion of uncertainty and leverage indicators are larger and more broad based across indicators when the models are estimated with the full sample.
-As regards the best performing indicators, conclusions to do not change significantly when compared to those obtained with the out-of-sample conditional forecasts, given that the best performing indicators are the same for GDP, and for GFCF and private consumption these are still survey-based indicators, and, in the latter case, also the SIU.
+Results, summarized in Table (A.3), show that gains in relative RMSE for all macroeconomic aggregates are larger and more broad based across uncertainty indicators.
+Another relevant feature is that although the addition of uncertainty indicators to the models increases in general their performance, results are further enhanced when leverage indicators are also included.
+This suggests that indebtness issues where determinant during the sovereign debt crisis and subsequent recovery.

+As regards indicator selection, conclusions to do not change significantly when compared to those obtained with the out-of-sample conditional forecasts, given that the best performing indicators are the same for GDP, and for GFCF and private consumption these are still survey-based indicators, and, in the latter case, also the SIU.

+4.2.
 Impulse response functions

-This subsection focuses on the quantification of the impact of uncertainty indicators through impulse response functions (IRF) obtained with models estimated with the full sample.
+This subsection focuses on the quantification of the impact of uncertainty indicators through impulse response functions (IRF) and historical decompositions, obtained with models estimated with the full sample.
 Results are presented for models that include both uncertainty and leverage indicators, but are very similar for the models that include only uncertainty indicators.

-Figures (??) to (B.2) display the IRF of the level of each macroeconomic aggregate (in percentage points) to a standard deviation structural shock associated with uncertainty.
+Figures (B.1) to (B.3) display the IRF of the level of each macroeconomic aggregate (in percentage points) to a standard deviation structural shock associated with uncertainty.
 These are statistically significant for the majority of indicators, specially over the first half of the impulse response function.